PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 signals, estimation of time differences of arrival, and triangulation calculations necessary to estimate the UE position.

-UE-based OTDOA for has the following advantages:
+hellaPHY OTDOA has the following advantages:

 * Very low power consumption
 * Excellent privacy, since position estimates are calculated by the UE without network involvement.